wahajmurtaza/Python3-NEO-6M-GPS-Raspberry-Pi/README.md

 # Installation
-No isntallation is required for raspberry Pi or PC.
+No installation is required for raspberry Pi or PC.
 Just python is required and pyserial library to be installed.

 For raspberry pi serial or USB must be enable using 'raspi-config'